johatfie/widgets-are-us/README.md

 running it on AWS exclusively.
 I've got a Jenkins build machine running on an EC2 instance with full CI/CD.
 I need only push a commit to my Github repo to get it built, tested, containerized, pushed, and deployed to Kubernetes running on EKS.

-I have a Github webhook in each repo for the four running services.
+I have a Github webhook in each repo for the five running services.
 They trigger Jenkins to kick off a build.
 It pulls the latest code.
 Jenkins then compiles the code, runs all the tests, builds a docker image, pushes that image to my AWS Elastic
 Container Repository, and gives Kubernetes the command to pull and run the new image.
 It takes a little over a minute from pushing the commit to Github to having it running on AWS.